Theatre Arts (TA)

 4 credits, Spring

 Third class in a three-part series.
-Advanced study and practice in techniques of mounting various types of productions for presentation.
-Includes basic principles and techniques in stage design, construction, and lighting.
-Flexible laboratory sessions available.
-Students must attend a performance as well as participate in the focus and strike (10 total hours) of a production.
-Students are required to maintain a journal/study (12 total hours) of outside class activity and observations of Technical Theatre applications.
+Advanced study and practice of script analysis and conceptualization as it applies to scenes, lighting and sound in theater productions.
+Students will use collaborative techniques of staging various types of productions for presentation.
+Includes advanced principles and techniques in stage design, construction, and lighting.
+Students must attend a performance as well as participate in the focus and strike of a production.
+Students are required to maintain a journal/study of outside class activity and observations of Technical Theatre applications.

 TA-121 Costuming I